mustafaakbogaaa/Portfolio-Website/README.md

 Features
 Responsive Design: The layout adapts seamlessly to different screen sizes.
 Dynamic Project Section: Projects are added dynamically using JavaScript.

-Contact Form: A simple and functional contact form with client-side validation.
+Contact Form: A simple and functional contact form with client-side validation

 Clean Aesthetic: Minimalistic design for a professional appearance.
 Technologies Used

 HTML: For structuring the website content.

 CSS: For styling and layout, ensuring a visually appealing and responsive design.

 JavaScript: For adding dynamic content and handling form interactivity.
 About Me

 I am a passionate web developer with a focus on creating functional and aesthetically pleasing web solutions.
 This project reflects my ability to design and develop a user-friendly website while adhering to best coding practices.

 Feel free to explore the code and adapt it for your own portfolio or projects!